ImperialCollegeLondon/grad_school_software_engineering_course/setup.md

 attendees should download install the applications Conda, Visual Studio Code and Git.

+> ## Important!
+>
+> Make sure that you have the most recent versions of Conda and VSCode.
+Some
+> features used in this lesson will not work with older versions.
+{: .callout}

 ## Conda

 Conda is a Python distribution and package manager.
 We use both features to